deanstheory/jupyter-micropython-esp32/README.md

 - Control of a LED from GPIO pins.
 - Hardware timers.
 - Pulse Width Modulation (PWM).
-- Triggering an LED from a hardware interrupt.
+- Triggering a LED from a hardware interrupt.
+- Driving Neopixel.
+- Execution of %local notebook cells and interaction with MicroPython remotely.
+- I2C bus scan and BME280 sensor control.
 - Introduction to ESP32 Wifi.
-- MicroPython upip package manager.
+- Set RTC from NTP server
+- HTTP requests
 - ESP32 deepsleep.
-- Execution of %local notebook cells and interaction with MicroPython remotely.
 - Upload scripts to the microcontroller.
+- Sigrok PulseView and logic analyzers.